March 30, 2022

 The Complete Guide to Ruby on Rails Encrypted Credentials

-Modern versions of Ruby on Rails ship with a very useful application credentials layer that allows you to store private keys and other information in a fully encrypted manner.
+Modern versions of Ruby on Rails ship with a very useful application credentials layer that allows you to store private keys and other information fully encrypted.

-Unfortunately, the documentation around the use of such tech isn't the best.
-This guide is my attempt to expose as much as I can around credentials and how you can make use of them in your Ruby on Rails applications today.
+Unfortunately, the documentation around using such tech isn't the best.
+This guide is my attempt to expose as much as I can to credentials and how you can use them in your Ruby on Rails applications today.

 Why encrypted credentials?

-The need for encryption arose after many developers struggled to agree on a standard for storing sensitive API keys and the like.
-This might be your payment provider's API keys or your email service provider's API keys for example.
+The need for encryption arose after many developers struggled to agree on a standard for storing sensitive API keys.
+For example, this might be your payment provider's API keys or your email service provider's API keys.

 Keys were commonly shared in insecure manners and even checked into version control where anyone could get access.

-Historically, some Rails developers used environment-based variables or the secrets.yml file which worked well enough but had its own set of challenges in a team setting.
-Sharing and updating these variables is very cumbersome, to say the least since most of the time they weren't in a place that could easily be shared amongst a team.
+Historically, some Rails developers used environment-based variables or the secrets.yml file, which worked well enough but had challenges in a team setting.
+Sharing and updating these variables is very cumbersome, to say the least, since most of the time, they weren't in a place that could easily be shared amongst a team.

-In short, you don't need encrypted credentials but they do solve a lot of issues when it comes to sharing keys and sensitive data across a team of developers.
+In short, you don't need encrypted credentials, but they do solve many issues when it comes to sharing keys and sensitive data across a team of developers.

 The master key